egemenimre/opticks/docs/models/sharpness.md

 It is desirable to have the Q value between 1 and 2.
 Below 1, the images are undersampled.
 Beyond 2, the image may become too blurry.
 The emphasis on *theoretically* should be noted, as the equation does not take into account optics defects like defocussing or surface imperfections.
 Nor does it take into account the real-world effects that cause blurring, such as vibrations.

-It should also be noted that, MTF can be defined in different directions.
-For example, optical imperfections may vary in tangential and sagittal directions (e.g., focus fall towards the edges of a lens) or motion blur will result in lower MTF in the direction of the motion.
+It should also be noted that, MTF is different for every single point on the image plane (for example focus is usually less towards the edges).
+Furthermore, its value can be different for different directions, particularly when the lens is not axially symmetric.
+For example, optical imperfections may vary in tangential and sagittal directions or motion blur will result in lower MTF in the direction of the motion.
+The methodology discussed here is valid for a single point on the image plane and takes into account "cuts" of this 3D MTF surface in the vertical and horizontal directions.

 ## Static Contributors to the MTF